Getting diagnosis information for bug reports

 systemctl --user restart plasma-plasmashell

-And you might get a DrKonqi icon on your panel mentioning the KWin crash.
+And you'll get a DrKonqi icon on your panel mentioning the KWin crash.

-In case you were unable to create a backtrace using the KDE Crash Handler, proceed to the section Debug KWin with GDB.
+In case you were unable to create a backtrace using the KDE Crash Handler or you are using the Wayland session, proceed to the section Debug KWin with GDB.